top of page

 WHAT ARE DOVES?

-A dove is a bird in the family Columbidae, which also includes rock doves, wood pigeons, turtle doves and collared doves etc. Doves generally have plump bodies, with small to medium size heads and no colour pigment in the eye.
+A dove is a bird in the family Columbidae, which also includes rock doves, wood pigeons, turtle doves and collared doves etc. Doves generally have plump bodies, with small to medium size heads, white toes and no colour pigment in the eye.

 WILL THE BIRDS BITE OR POO ON ME?